icylogic/maupassant-hexo/README.md

 ```

 #### Languages
-Five languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), German (de-DE) and Spanish (es-ES).
+Six languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), German (de-DE), Korean (kr-KR) and Spanish (es-ES).
 Contributions of translating to other languages will be highly appreciated.

 ## Solutions
 - Check whether your Terminal's current directory is in hexo's root directory which contains `source/`, `themes/`, etc.